The SABRENet Board. L to R – Paul Sherlock, Dr. Andrew Dunbar, Beverley Wright, Luke Havelberg, Bill Le Blanc,

 Paul Sherlock BE, MBA, GAICD (Chair)

-Paul is the Chair of SABRENet Ltd and was appointed to the Board by the University of South Australia when SABRENet Ltd was formed in September 2005.
+Paul is the Chair of SABRENet Ltd and was first appointed to the Board by the University of South Australia when SABRENet Ltd was formed in September 2005.
+He became an Independent Director in December 2021.

 Beverley is the Chief Information Officer at the University of Adelaide.
 Commencing in the role in March 2017.
 Beverley took on the role at the University of Adelaide to address the need for a strong strategic agenda with a focus on enabling a digital capability and transformation of IT services.
 Her previous roles include CIO at SA Water (9 years) where she led a significant transformation of IT services and the introduction of digital, loT, analytics and data driven decision-making capabilities, and 17 years with ANZ Bank, based in Melbourne where her primary role was the Global Head of Information Services for the Retail Bank covering a range of roles transforming banking to on line and digital services.

 Beverley has worked in the IT industry for over 35 years in a range of sectors including banking, insurance, utilities, Federal and State Government.
-She is a Board Member of the South Australian Tertiary Admissions Centre (SATAC), and is a member of the Australian Institute of Company Directors.
+She is a member of the Australian Institute of Company Directors.

 Beverley was appointed to the Board by the University of Adelaide in March 2017.